Preston-Shipman/Basketball-Card-Matching-Game/README.md

-# Basketball Card Matching Game
+# NBA Team Matching Game

-A Javascript memory matching application where you must match cards of some of your favorite basketball players!
+A Javascript memory matching application where you must match cards with logos of some of your favorite teams!

 # Technoligies Used
 - Javascript